Costing and Pricing

-The cost of delivery is in addition to the price of your House Pack.
+The cost of delivery is included in our Full Build pricing; and is addition to tour DIY pricing.
 Delivery costs vary by location, including whether your site is located in the North Island or South Island.
 Deliveries to regional, remote or difficult to reach areas may incur additional delivery costs.

 Consent, Regulations, Insurance and Safety

 We are here to help with your consent application.
-For more information please visit our Council Consents page.
+Talk to us directly for more information.

 An EasyBuild representative does not routinely visit sites in person, however, through helping you during the consent process, and from the information you provide in your deposited plans, title and ground levels, we get a very clear understanding of your site, and help to plan your foundations for you using these details.
 Our EasyBuild Preferred Builders will be happy to visit sites in their local areas.
 In the event that your site is not suitable for an EasyBuild House Pack, we will let you know as soon as possible.
 If you have any questions about the suitability of your site for an EasyBuild House Pack, please Contact Us or talk to your local ITM or builder.